Does Lamborghini Still Make Tractors?

 “While this may be the slowest Lamborghini we’ve ever driven, it is also one of the most memorable.
 This pig-iron Lambo is a descendant of the humble tractors that made Ferruccio’s fortunes and made possible all the great moments, from that first vaffanculo to Ferrari to the stilleto-heel marks on the headliner of Rod Stewart’s Miura.”Mike Duff | Car and Driver

 And with that, it does not seem that production is slowing down anytime soon.
-The production plant only makes about 2,500 each year, making the tractors just as hard to get as a Lamborghini Urus.
+The production plant only makes about 2,500 yearly, making the tractors just as hard to get as a Lamborghini Urus.
 That sounds about right.